graphql/graphql.github.io/site/learn/Learn-Execution.md

 ## Providing extra data in a resolver

 The resolver returns next reducer's root value.
-Traditionnaly, this root value would match the instance of the Type resolved.
+Traditionally, this root value would match the instance of the Type resolved.

 ```js
 Query: {